df15h-moddable/df15h-ce-public/docs/2_configure/2_topics/lod/fo4/05_folip-after.md

 This document covers only the post-processing phase of the overall FOLIP process.

+## Why?

+- "to fix blinking object LOD when working in settlements"
+- "prevent the infamous stuck object LOD bug"

 ## After Generation

 Presuming both are up-to-date, we can use ...